Chriton/Firebase-Arduino/README.md

 npm run build --report
 ```

+## Arduino setup

+- the Arduino Project folder contains the instructions for setting up and programming the Wemos D1 mini

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).